dkirkby/E4S/projects/Chatter.md

 ## Build the Transmitter

 In this project, you will use both of the pico W modules: one to transmit and one to receive.
-Only one Pico can be connected to the Mu editor at once, with convenient debugging with print statements, and the other will be powered and running independently from the first Pico's USB cable via some jumper wires.
+Only one Pico can be connected to the editor at once, with convenient debugging with print statements, and the other will be powered and running independently from the first Pico's USB cable via some jumper wires.

 Build the following circuit using both Pico modules: